kandula-rakesh/cs7810_Group1/deliverables/documentation.md

 "A Restaurant has exactly one cost of FinancialResource"
 * `Restaurant SubClassOf isA is a SpatialObject` <br />
 "A Restaurant is of type SpatialObject"
-* `Attraction SubClassOf hasID some xsd:integer` <br />
-"An attraction has max one ID represented by an integer value"
-* `Attraction SubClassOf hasName some xsd:string` <br />
-"An attraction has max one name represented by a string value"
-* `Attraction SubClassOf hasReview some Review` <br />
-"An attraction has some review"
-* `Attraction SubClassOf isLocatedAt exactly 1 location` <br />
-"An attraction has exactly one location"
-* `Attraction SubClassOf isCategory exactly 1 Category` <br />
-"An attraction has a exactly one category"
-* `Attraction SubClassOf hasCost exactly 1 FinancialResource` <br />
-"An attraction has exactly one cost of FinancialResource"
-* `Attraction SubClassOf hasActivity some Activity` <br />
-"An attraction has some activity"
-* `Attraction SubClassOf isA is a SpatialObject` <br />
-"An Attraction is of type SpatialObject"
-* `Transport SubClassOf hasID some xsd:integer` <br />
-"A transport has an ID represented by an integer value"
-* `Transport SubClassOf hasName some xsd:string` <br />
-"A transport has a name represented by a string value"
-* `Transport SubClassOf hasReview some Review` <br />
-"A transport has some review"
-* `Transport SubClassOf isCategory exactly 1 Category` <br />
-"A Transport has a exactly one category"
-* `Transport SubClassOf hasCost exactly 1 FinancialResource` <br />
-"A transport has exactly one cost of FinancialResource"
-* `Review SubClassOf hasURL some xsd:string` <br />
-"Review has min 0 URL represented by a string URI"
-* `Review SubClassOf hasSource some Source` <br />
-"Review has min 0 Source some Source"
-* `Source SubClassOf hasName some xsd:string` <br />
-"Source has a Name represented by a string value"
-* `Source SubClassOf hasText some xsd:string` <br />
-"Source has a Text represented by a string value"
-* `Source SubClassOf hasRating some xsd:integer` <br />
-"Source has a Rating represented by an integer value"
-* `SpatialObject type Geometry` <br />
-"SpatialObject is of type Geometry"
-* `Geometry SubClassOf asWKT some geo:wktLiteral` <br />
-"Geometry is represented as WKT by some wktLiteral value"

 #### Remarks